CameronPrybylski/HuffmanCompressor/README.md

-// Run this from build directory cmake --build .
+// Run this from build directory \n cmake --build .
 ./compressor